Seller’s market for $2m-plus businesses

 Corporate sales require more than general brokerage experience.
 They demand legal, financial, and strategic insight along with deal-making skills.

-Toresen and Plom work closely with a network of lawyers, accountants and financiers who specialise in business acquisitions.
-“We can recommend trusted advisors to ensure a smooth process.
-It’s about getting deals done with professionalism, not just listing a business and hoping for the best.”
+LINK Corporate works closely with a network of lawyers, accountants and financiers who specialise in business acquisitions.
+LINK Corporate can recommend trusted advisors to help ensure a smooth process.
+It is about getting deals done with professionalism, not just listing a business and hoping for the best.

 The decision to sell: what owners need to know

-According to Toresen, the most common questions sellers ask are:
+According to LINK Corporate, the most common questions sellers ask are:

-Toresen says these are fair question and they’re all answered upfront.
-“We want owners to make informed decisions, whether they sell now or later.”
+LINK Corporate says these are fair questions and they’re all answered upfront.
+The aim is for owners to make informed decisions, whether they sell now or later.

-Sometimes, he says, the best move is to start the conversation without committing.
-“You don’t need to be ready to sell tomorrow.
-We’re happy to meet, talk through your business, and outline your options.
-That first conversation can be the start of a value-building journey.”
+Sometimes, the best move is to start the conversation without committing.
+Owners do not need to be ready to sell immediately.
+An initial meeting can help them talk through the business, outline their options, and start a value-building journey.

 Informed action is better than delay

-Toresen agrees.
-“You don’t need a complicated exit plan or years of preparation.
-What you need is a conversation.
-From there, we can help you decide whether to sell, when to sell, and how to maximise the outcome — financially and personally.”
+LINK Corporate says sellers do not need a complicated exit plan or years of preparation.
+What they need is a conversation.
+From there, LINK Corporate can help them decide whether to sell, when to sell, and how to maximise the outcome — financially and personally.

 LINK Corporate specialises in selling high-value New Zealand and Australian businesses, managing complex transactions with precision, discretion, and depth.
 With unmatched expertise, a curated buyer database, and a proven process, LINK Corporate delivers value, clarity, and results for business owners ready to explore their next step.

 Ready to take the next step?
-Get in touch here.
+Get in touch with LINK Corporate Business Broker team.